Little Picnic Press

 What inspired you to create a book?

-When I became a new mom, I was disappointed that there was very little representation of our heritage in English children's books, and even fewer that didn't over generalize Asian culture.
+When I became a new mom, I was living away from my family and support system in a country that was foreign to me and I didn't know how I would introduce my culture to my child.
+I was disappointed that there was very little representation of our heritage in English children's books, and even fewer that didn't over generalize Asian culture.
 I wished there were books that distinguished between and celebrated the diverse cultures within Asia.
 So I decided to create those books myself.

 Where do you get ideas for your books?

 I first came up with Big Cities Little Foodies when my daughter was a few months old.
 I wanted to create my own book that could teach her about something dear to me: the place where I grew up.
 The theme of travel and food followed naturally, as we love both as a family and food is a huge part of teaching about every culture and heritage.
 When she became a toddler, we introduced her to Lunar New Year customs at home and I wanted to teach her about different customs for holiday, so I wrote Tastes of Lunar New Year to explore the diversity of the holiday.
 My younger son takes after me and loves eating noodles more than anything, and that inspired the book, Noodles, Please!

 When do you work on Little Picnic Press?

 Mostly when my children sleep.
 This small business developed over naps and after bedtime, which is when I find the most time to focus and work quietly.
 I draw clear boundaries around not working when my children are awake, so that I can spend time with them instead.
 It means it takes longer for me to develop each title, but it also means the process is not stressful or impeding on my family life.
 It works for me.

 Do you want to be a full-time author and publisher?